ArminJo/ServoEasing/README.md

 # Using the included [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR
 Using the **Lightweight Servo Library** reduces sketch size and makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
 Up to 2 servos are supported by this library and they must be physically attached to pin 9 and/or 10 of the Arduino board.<br/>
-To enable it, open the library file *ServoEasing.h* and activate the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` or define global symbol with `-DUSE_LEIGHTWEIGHT_SERVO_LIB` which is not yet possible in Arduino IDE :disappointed:.<br/>
+To enable it, activate the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` before the line `#include "LightweightServo.hpp"` [like it is done in the TwoServos example](https://github.com/ArminJo/ServoEasing/blob/master/examples/TwoServos/TwoServos.ino#L31).<br/>
-If not using the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.
+If you do not use the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.

 # Examples
 All examples are documented [here](https://github.com/ArminJo/ServoEasing/blob/master/examples#servoeasing-examples)<br/>
-Examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by commenting out the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` in the library file *ServoEasing.h* (see above).
+Examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by activating the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` (see above).

 # [Servo utilities](https://github.com/ArminJo/ServoEasing/tree/master/examples#servo-utilities)